blairanderson/serverlessconsultants/plugins/serverless-plugin-iopipe.md

     - serverless-plugin-iopipe
     - serverless-webpack
   ```
+- Does this work with [serverless-offline](https://github.com/dherault/serverless-offline)?
+  - Yes, list `serverless-plugin-iopipe` first before any other plugins in `serverless.yml`.
 - Can I use IOpipe plugins?
   - Yes, you can specify iopipe plugins through your [package.json file, or an iopipe.rc file](https://github.com/iopipe/iopipe-js-core#packagejson-configuration).
-You will have to make sure those plugins are installed into node_modules.
+Ensure those plugins are installed into your node_modules folder (yarn or npm).

 ## Known Issues
 - If you have lambda functions that are already wrapped by iopipe via code, you may experience unexpected results.
 Remove the iopipe wrapping code from those handlers.